Moodle app guide for admins

 Enabling push notifications is easy!
 An administrator can enable it by connecting their Moodle site/s to our free Notifications server available (only) for registered Moodle sites.

-An access key can be obtained via Administration > Site administration > Plugins > Message outputs > Mobile Notifications.
+An access key can be obtained via Site administration > Plugins > Message outputs > Manage message outputs.
+Then by clicking the link to the Mobile settings, on the next page select Request access key.

 The full guide on enabling push notifications can be found here: Mobile app notifications